The 10 best PSVR games and what you need to play them

-The best PSVR games let you wear another world on your head and we still can't get over how cool that is.
-All you need is a PS4 and the headset (consult our guide to PSVR deals if you want to snag one on the cheap) and one of the picks from this list, and you'll be having fun doing all kinds of ridiculous things in virtual reality for hours.
-This list of the best PSVR games spans all genres and activity levels, so whatever you're looking to experience when you get all goggled up, you should be able to find something that suits your fancy here.
-And whatever you do pick up, you can rest easy knowing that you'll be able to keep right on playing when PS5 comes around, as Sony's said all PSVR games and the headset itself will work on the new system.
+The best PSVR games are here to help make that holiday headset splurge one of the best gaming decisions you've ever made.
+The best part is that you're already most of the way there.
+All you need to play is a PS4 and the headset (consult our guide to PSVR deals if you want to snag one on the cheap) - combine those with one of the best PSVR games from this list, and you'll be having fun doing all kinds of ridiculous things in virtual reality for hours.
+Whatever you do pick up, you can rest easy knowing that you'll be able to keep right on playing when PS5 comes around, as Sony's said all PSVR games and the headset itself will work on the new system.

 We've run down all the best PSVR games out there to present you with a definitive list of 10 titles that are all worth popping into your PS4 and plopping onto your noggin right now.
 This list highlights games that are exclusively playable in VR, as well as games that support standard-screen modes, as long as they offer some significant VR experiences.
 We've also included info on which controllers you'll need to play each game, so you'll know whether to bring your DualShock, Move, or Aim controller along for the ride.